US hits 70% vaccination rate -- a month late, amid a surge

 New York Gov. Andrew Cuomo said New York City airport and transit workers will have to get vaccinated or face weekly testing.
 He stopped short of mandating either masks or inoculations for the general public, saying he lacks legal authority to do so.

-Minnesota’s public colleges and universities will require masks while indoors on campus, regardless of vaccination status.
-And New Jersey said workers at state-run nursing homes, psychiatric hospitals and other such institutions must get the shot or face regular testing.
+Minnesota’s public colleges and universities will require masks indoors, regardless of vaccination status.
+New Jersey said workers at state-run nursing homes, psychiatric hospitals and other such institutions must get the shot or face regular testing.

+North Carolina's governor ordered state employees to cover up indoors if they are not fully vaccinated.

-White House press secretary Jen Psaki said that a nationwide vaccination requirement “is not on the table,” but noted that employers have the right to take that step as they see fit.
+White House press secretary Jen Psaki said a nationwide vaccination requirement “is not on the table,” but noted that employers have the right to take such a step.

+The U.S. Senate saw its first disclosed breakthrough case of the virus, with Republican Sen. Lindsey Graham of South Carolina saying he has mild symptoms.

-In Florida, it took two months last summer for the number of people in the hospital with the coronavirus to jump from 2,000 to 10,000.
+In Florida, it took two months last summer for the number of people in the hospital with COVID-19 to jump from 2,000 to 10,000.
 It took only 27 days this summer for Florida hospitals to see that same increase, said Florida Hospital Association President Mary Mayhew.

 While setting a national vaccination goal may have been useful for trying to drum up enthusiasm for the shots, 70% of Americans getting one shot was never going to be enough to prevent surges among unvaccinated groups.
 And when he announced the goal, Biden acknowledged it was just a first step.